selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 At this point you can reboot your machine.
 Now all screen setting, screen scale (View -> Auto-resize Guest Display) and drag/drop should work properly.

+### Re-install the Virtual Box guest edition with the CL

+If for some reason you were not able to install "Virtual Box guest edition with the GUI" you can try with the "Virtual Box guest edition with the CL".

+    sudo apt-get install virtualbox-guest-additions-iso
+    sudo mkdir -p /media/user/VBox_GAs
+    sudo mount -o loop /usr/share/virtualbox/VBoxGuestAdditions.iso /media/user/    VBox_GAs
+    cd /media/user/VBox_GAs
+    sudo chmod 777 ./VBoxLinuxAdditions.run
+    sudo ./VBoxLinuxAdditions.run

+At this point you can reboot.

+Guest Additions in VirtualBox enable better performance and functionality in virtual machines, including shared clipboard/drag and drop, shared folders, improved graphics support, and seamless app windows. **Thus, it is very important that you install it correctly.**

+Use lsmod from the command line, as it will tell you not only if it's installed, but properly loaded:

+    lsmod | grep vboxguest

+vboxguest    57344  6 vboxsf   # the number can be different

 ### Use "arandr" for setting a customized resolution

 For some OS the "Auto-resize Guest Display" is not working properly.
 Therefore is possible to select a customized resolution by installing "arandr".
+Anyway follow this route only if "Virtual Box guest edition" did not solve the problem.

 Open the terminal and type: